Ever30/sql-challenge/README.md

 # sql-challenge

-  In this challenge, we test some of the functions that we learned during this SQL week.
+  In this challenge, i test some of the functions that I learned during this SQL week.
+I used commands like "SELECT", "FROM", "AS", "WHERE", "JOIN", DESC, "IN" "AND", etc.

 # Instructions

 # Data Modeling

-  I nspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
+  Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
 To create the sketch, feel free to use a tool like QuickDBD.

 # Data Engineering